-Guidebook EU-U.S. Privacy Shield Notice
+Guidebook EU-U.S. and Swiss-U.S. Privacy Shield Notice

-Types, Purpose and Disclosure of Personal Data Collected.
+Types, Purpose and Disclosure of Personal Data Collected

-Choices and Means to Access, Limit Use and Limit Disclosure of Personal Data.
+Choices and Means to Access, Limit Use and Limit Disclosure of Personal Data

 EU and Swiss residents have the right to access personal data about them and to request the correction, amendment, removal and/or limitation of the use and disclosure of their personal data processed by Guidebook.
 Such requests should be sent by email to email@example.com or by regular mail to:

 San Francisco, CA 94107

-Dispute Resolution and Arbitration.
+Dispute Resolution and Arbitration

 Under certain conditions, individuals may be able to invoke binding arbitration before the Privacy Shield Panel jointly created by the U.S. Department of Commerce and the European Commission to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.

-Federal Trade Commission Enforcement.
+Federal Trade Commission Enforcement